Polyhedra

 Star polyhedra

 If we relax the condition of convexity, then there are four additional regular polyhedra, known as the Kepler-Poinsot polyhedra, or more simply the regular "star" polyhedra.
-These admit non-convex regular Polygons (Star polygons) as faces or vertex figures, however, only Pentagrams actually occur.
+These admit non-convex star polygons as faces or vertex figures, however, only Pentagrams actually occur.
 The regular polyhedra with Pentagrammic faces were described in detail by Johannes Kepler.
 Their duals, with Pentagrammic vertex figures, were found about 200 years later by Louis Poinsot.
 All of them have 30 edges and Icosahedral symmetry.

-Fig. 5a: The four regular "star" polyhedra.
+Fig. 3.5a: The four regular "star" polyhedra.
 Note how the central parts of their faces are hidden inside the models.

 Bottom left: the Stellated dodecahedron.
 Bottom right: the Great dodecahedron